WanderLanz/Lender/lender/README.md

 ## Caveats

-Forewarning, before you go on with this crate, you should consider using a more seasoned crate, like [`lending-iterator`], which, however, does not use directly higher-rank trait bounds, but rather relies on simulating them using macros.
+Before you go on with this crate, you should consider using a more seasoned crate, like [`lending-iterator`], which, however, does not use directly higher-rank trait bounds, but rather relies on simulating them using macros.

-Also, if a `dyn Lender` trait object is in your future, this crate **definitely** isn't going to work.
+Also, if a `dyn Lender` trait object is in your future, this crate is not going to work.
-This crate was not made to be used in any sort of production code, so please, use it at your own risk (Documentation be damned!
-Unsafe transmutes beware!).

 Finally, note that, as a general rule, if you can avoid using lenders, you should.
 You should heed the counsel of Polonius: “Neither a borrower nor a lender be”.